National Archaeological Museum of Orvieto: Description

-The archeologic museum is housed on the ground floor of this palace, attached near the crossing to the South of the Cathedral building.
-This museum and the nearby Faina Foundation Museum, located on the opposite side of Piazza Duomo, display findings from and around Orvieto.
+The archaeological museum is housed on the ground floor of this palace, attached near the crossing to the South of the Cathedral building.
+This museum and the nearby, but separate, Museo Claudio Faina, located on the opposite side of Piazza Duomo, display findings from and around Orvieto.

 Inaugurated in 1982, the National Museum exhibition displays materials found in the territory up to the 19th century and previously held in the archaeological section pertaining to the Museo dell'Opera del Duomo.
-To this collection of thousands of items have been added, including the detached frescoes from the Etruscan tombs of Golini in Porano, which had been held till 1982 in the Archeological Museum of Florence.
+To this collection of thousands of items have been added, including the detached frescoes from the Etruscan tombs of Golini in Porano, which had been held till 1982 in the National Archaeological Museum of Florence.